trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ``raw`` Decoder
 ^^^^^^^^^^^^^^^

-The raw decoder supports reading of raw (byte based) values from Kafka message or key and converting it into Presto columns.
+The raw decoder supports reading of raw (byte-based) values from Kafka message or key and converting it into Presto columns.

 For fields, the following attributes are supported: